AhmedMasoodpy123/ECS781P-Project/README.md

 ```
 sudo service nginx start
 ```
-And allows to use a domain ip to access the server.
+This allows one to use a domain ip to access the server.

 Once we have this we need to configure kuberntes and use scaling.